RobL371/alpharetta-lions/exampleSite/content/english/fundraiser/golf.md

 Creek Golf Club.
 Format will be a four-person "Texas Shamble" with a shotgun start at 9:00 am.
 Individual players and twosomes will be paired with players of similar skill levels or interests whenever possible.

+*In a Shamble each golfer tees off on every hole.
+The team then selects their best drive and each team member plays their second shot from there.
+After the second shot each golfer plays their own ball for the remainder of the hole.
+For example, players A & B are on a team, both A & B tee off, A hit the better drive so they select to take their second shot from A's spot, both A & B hit from A's spot, and play their own balls throughout the rest of the hole.*

 ##### [Click here to register to play.](https://alpharetta-lions-club.square.site/product/golf2021/5)

 Play will be immediately followed by free beer and gourmet hotdogs at the clubhouse, along with the